Fatigue, minor weight gain, depression, and brain fog may all be early warning signs of iodine deficiency.

-That means, during early pregnancy, the mother must make enough thyroid hormone for both the baby and the mother - increasing the demand for thyroid hormone production on the mother.
+That means, during early pregnancy, the mother must make enough thyroid hormone for both the baby and the mother – increasing the demand for thyroid hormone production in the mother.

 For this reason, it is recommended that pregnant women take almost double the normal daily recommended amount.

-The same idea is true of lactating women or women who are breastfeeding their child.
+The same idea is true of lactating women or women who are breastfeeding their children.

 The demand during lactation is not quite as profound as during pregnancy, but women who are breastfeeding should still take more iodine than normal adults.

-Other conditions which increase your risk of developing iodine deficiency include conditions which block the uptake of iodine by the thyroid gland.
+Other conditions which increase your risk of developing iodine deficiency include conditions that block the uptake of iodine by the thyroid gland.

-In these conditions, it's possible to be consuming adequate iodine through your diet but still become "iodine deficiency" because the iodine that you are consuming is not being used by the body.
+In these conditions, it’s possible to be consuming adequate iodine in your diet, and yet still have “iodine deficiency” because the iodine that you are consuming is not being used by the body.

-This condition may be responsible, at least in part, for the prevalence of iodine deficiency symptoms even in areas which are said to be iodine-replete.
+This condition may be responsible, at least in part, for the prevalence of iodine deficiency symptoms even in areas that are said to be iodine-replete (10).

 How & When to Supplement with Iodine